BZIvanov/Learning-ReactJS/README.md

-# React
+# Learning React.js

-This repository contains learning materials for React.
+This repository contains learning materials for React.js.

 ## Content

-- `Classes` - contains info and examples for class based apps.
-Note that classes are the more outdated way of defining components, the moder alternative is hooks.
+1. **Classes** - (_OPTIONAL - skip this section, if you are not interested specifically in class based components_) contains info and examples for class based apps.
+Note that classes are the more outdated way of defining components, the modern alternative is hooks
-- `Hooks` - contains info and example for hooks based apps.
+2. **Hooks** - contains info and example for hooks based apps
+3. **Projects** - simple demo projects